FlatIO/embed-client/README.md

 ### Event: `play`

+This event is triggered when you a the user starts the playback.
+This event doesn't include any data.

+### Event: `pause`

+This event is triggered when you a the user pauses the playback.
+This event doesn't include any data.

+### Event: `stop`

-This event is triggered when you a the user plays the score.
+This event is triggered when you a the user stops the playback.
 This event doesn't include any data.

 ### Event: `playbackPosition`